 Amalie Reeves lives Christchurch, New Zealand.
 Thoroughbreds are regular mounts of the equestrians in the area.
 Mae grew up around Thoroughbreds and Thoroughbred crosses.
 She has been riding for nearly two decades.
 Mae competes in Eventing during the winter and spends the summer months competing on the South Island rodeo circuit.
 Her Thoroughbred mare Nellie, more affectionately known as “Big Orange,” has been her partner for three years now.
 The pair initially competed in Eventing only, but Mae later decided to start Nellie on the barrel pattern and the rest is history!
 Mae has always loved the willingness of a Thoroughbred.
 She appreciates that they try so hard to do whatever is asked of them.
 Mae and Big Orange have been busy Eventing almost every weekend.
 We look forward to seeing them in the rodeo arena again soon!
 You can follow Mae on Instagram at @maereeves_42.

 Jessica Gilbert lives in Washington with a small herd of OTTBs.
 She started riding in high school and competed in pleasure events on her Arabian gelding.
 After high school, Jessica decided to switch to speed events and was hooked.
 That decision led her to her first job in the Thoroughbred industry at a training facility.
 She ended up spending the next twelve years on the racetrack in various roles which included grooming, ponying, exercising, and riding races as a professional jockey.
 Jessica won over 100 races including multiple stakes races before ending her race-riding career.
 All the OTTBs that she owns today were once mounts she had in races except Cowboy Swagger, but Jessica has a lot of history with the handsome bay and even rode his dam.
-You can follow Jessica and “Swaggs” on Instagram at @star_g_speed_beads and @cowboyswaggerottb as the compete at barrel races across the Pacific Northwest and beyond.
+You can follow Jessica and “Swaggs” on Instagram at @star_g_barrel_horses and @cowboyswaggerottb as the compete at barrel races across the Pacific Northwest and beyond.

 Kaytie Henricks lives in the Willamette Valley, a region of the Pacific Northwest that is famous for its wine and mountain views.
 She began showing horses at a young age, but was more interested in gymkhana events and eventually moved onto barrel racing and rodeo.
 Having always been obsessed with racehorses, it was a dream of Kaytie’s to turn a racehorse into a barrel horse.
 In 2015, she made that dream a reality when she purchased Tychonic Choice off the track.
 Kaytie and Tychonic Choice, aka “Sosi,” got serious about competing in 2017.
 A few years later, the pair place consistently in the 2D and 3D across the Pacific Northwest and have some top ten rodeo placings.
 Kaytie also owns four other OTTBs – Infantry Star, Stormin’ Bubsy, Takis Choice and Uncle Yo.
 Kaytie works hard to bring awareness to the outstanding abilities of Thoroughbred horses.
 You can follow her on Instagram at @kaytiehenricks.

-Elisha Zellner, 49 years old, lives in Bend, Oregon.
+Elisha Zellner lives in Bend, Oregon.
 Office manager at Back In Action Fitness Equipment and owner of Back In Action Equine offering therapy treatments with her Sports Innovations 3-1 blanket and leg wraps.
 A unique combination of PEMF, massage and heat.
 Elisha grew up in the 4-H horse program and showing park saddle seat Morgan horses as a youth competitor.
 Later she was a 4-H leader and high school equestrian coach for over 10 years.
 She also judged many local pacific northwest schooling shows in the 90’s.
 She has raised two daughters the oldest showed AQHA pleasure horses and the youngest competed in NYRA youth rodeos this is where the passion for barrel racing began.
 Elisha now competes in barrel racing with her OTTB Big Sky Vatti “ Skyler” that she purchased in April 2018 with no barrel training or experience.
 They travel the northwest competing in OBRA, BSCC, Brn4d sanction jackpots and NPRA rodeos.
 She most recently won the OBRA 2500 novice year end and 2500 novice average saddles at finals for 2019 season .
 She was also the Reserve champion senior rider for 2019 in Brn4d Oregon.
 Elisha just purchased another OTTB My Pal Sully in February 2019 at the closer of Portland Meadows racetrack.
 She hopes to season him this year and introduce him to the barrel pattern.
 She has high hopes that he will show the talent and heart of an OTTB champion just as Skyler did.
 Elisha loves the underdogs and enjoys showing and amazing people with the talents of the thoroughbred breed.

 Jenn Laurich is a 25 year old rider from Charlotte North Carolina.
 She has a background in customer service and business and works for an international protective packaging business full time.
 For as long as she can remember she always had a love for horses and always gravitated towards the thoroughbred during her riding career.
 She rode hunters for 9 years before switching to the western discipline after she began her partnership with her current horse, Aramis.
 Aramis, JC “Gypsy King”, is a 16.2 hand thoroughbred out of Fantasticat by Stormcat.
 They currently are training and fine tuning the basics of Western Dressage.
 Jenn enjoys the functionality of dressage as well as its usefulness and application for a real working scenario.
 Her goal is to transform Aramis into an exceptional ranch and bridle horse and begin showing him in 2020.